nawawi/klish/doc/klish.md

 ### Description

 The clish is command line interface shell.
 The available shell commands and its actions are defined by XML configuration files.
-The clish utility can get input commands from terminal in interactive mode, from files specified in command line (multiply "script_filename" arguments) or standard input.
+The clish utility can get input commands from terminal in interactive mode, from files specified in command line (multiple "script_filename" arguments) or standard input.

 ### Options